 Certain genetic traits may be dominant and consistently passed down through generations, while others may be recessive and only become apparent in specific situations or reemerge in later generations.
 The intricate interplay between genetics and environmental factors can significantly influence the manifestation of genetic potential.

 Children taller than their parents based on the mid-parental height

-The mid-parental height is used in medical practice to predict the children’s height.
-This measurement is done by adding 7 centimeters to the heights of both parents and subtracting 7 cm for females.
+Mid-parental height is a widely used method in the field of medicine to estimate a child’s potential height.
+This calculation involves adding 7 centimeters to the heights of both parents, but subtracting 7 centimeters for females.

-- Determine the genetic potential of the child’s growth
+- Determining the genetic potential for the child’s growth.

 Regression to the Mean – It’s genes, not parental height

 According to a study by Wright CM and Cheetham T.D., children who are taller than their parents often tend to approach the average height of the population.